2019 Toyota Highlander Complete In-depth Review & Buying Guide

 Rear parking assist sonar

 We would suggest most buyers move up to the LE plus trim.
 It brings in the 3.5-liter V6 engine and a longer list of standard equipment.
 It offers features like powered liftgate, an 8-inch touchscreen, upgraded upholstery, and start-stop function.
 This trim has the maximum value for money appeal.

-2019 Toyota Highlander Engine
+2019 Toyota Highlander Engine and Performance

 "The Highlander's V6 has plenty of power for daily driving tasks, but it can be lazy to respond when you aren't asking for maximum acceleration.
 The steering is sometimes too light and less responsive than we'd like, and the Highlander's capabilities are merely average."-Edmunds